BlackJackTone/agdlsadfjl/readme.md

 C2: Baseline

 When we evaluate the method selected by the decision tree, the baseline is the optimal method of the 8 methods mentioned in Sec 2.1.
-When we evaluate a method in the solution space(i.e. the 14 algorithms), the baseline is the original join algorithm.
+When we evaluate a method in the solution space (i.e., the 14 algorithms), the baseline is the original join algorithm.
 For example, the baseline of S-MPass is MPass.
 We will add these details in Sec 6.

 C3: Decision tree